-Male emigration from rural areas could potentially become empowering for women, as it could change the distinctive roles men and women often play in agricultural production.
+Male emigration from rural areas could potentially empower women, as it could change the distinctive roles men and women often play in agricultural production.
 This theme was pertinent as we developed a survey related to the Bangladesh Agricultural Value Chains (AVC) project.
 AVC planned to use inclusive value chains development primarily to enhance productivity and food security, but we agreed that the program could have positive gender outcomes if outmigration of male household members indeed strengthened women’s position in agriculture.

 With that in mind, as part of our survey on jute value chains in the southern Delta of Bangladesh, we collected detailed gender- and task-disaggregated household and wage labor data instead of the normal, smaller set of statistics that are typically used to estimate labor costs in production; normally, agricultural production modules tend to ask about the total amount of household and hired labor, and total labor cost.